The essential role of computational graphs

 Such techniques should not be confused with ordinary backpropagation through a genuinely differentiable graph.
 They are pragmatic extensions or approximations introduced precisely because the naive graph would otherwise block gradient flow.

-So the correct criterion is not whether something is “a neural network,” but whether the graph preserves a differentiable pathway from the scalar objective back to the parameters.
+The criterion is therefore about the graph, not the label “neural network”: whether a differentiable pathway runs from the scalar objective back to the parameters.

 1. express the forward computation as a graph of simple differentiable primitives;